ThatXliner/blog/_drafts/modern-editor-war.md

 Again, I used Atom to open the humungous JSON file.
 It took the usual 3 seconds to load a new Atom window (including executing the init file) but it took a solid *12 seconds* to syntax highlight the entire JSON file.

 It didn't crash or freeze when I scrolled immediately to the bottom, it's just a little slower on highlighting the entire file.
 Maybe it's because of the fact that I disabled the [tree-sisters](https://tree-sitter.github.io/tree-sitter/) parsing.
 Nevertheless, I could still interact with Atom decently fast.
+In fact, I even opened the entire Python repository in Atom (and it still didn't crash).

 ### VS Code